 - Uniform sizes.
 With the above being said, whether you cut your vegetables big or small, just make sure to keep them all the same size.
 That way your steamed vegetables will cook evenly.

 - Root veggies cook longer.
 Cook your root veggies together at the same time.

 - Mixed veggies.
 If you are planning on mixing veggies, add the ones that take longer first.
 Then add the other ones in later.

-- Avoid over steaming.
-Until you get used to steaming veggies like a pro, a good rule of thumb is to use a timer.
+- Avoid over-steaming.
+Until you get used to making steamed vegetables like a pro, a good rule of thumb is to use a timer.
 Soggy veggies are not on the menu!

-- Instant Pot steamed vegetables.
-The magic of the Instant Pot strikes again!
+The magic of the Instant Pot pressure cooker strikes again!
 You can use the IP just as you would a steamer basket on the stove.
-Set the valve to sealing, pressure cook on high/manual, and set it for 0 minutes.
+Set the valve to sealing, pressure cook on HIGH pressure or MANUAL, and set it for 0 minutes.
 Yes, you heard that right!
 By the time it comes to pressure, it would have already had a chance to steam up nicely.
 Do a quick release and season as desired.